kamil-kaczmarek/ray-tune-micro-tutorial/README.md

 * Once your env is ready, go ahead and start [ray_tune_micro_tutorial.ipynb](ray_tune_micro_tutorial.ipynb).

 # What to do next?
-* Check the [user guides](https://docs.ray.io/en/latest/tune/tutorials/overview.html) for more in-depth introudcution to Tune.
+* Check the [user guides](https://docs.ray.io/en/latest/tune/tutorials/overview.html) for more in-depth introduction to Tune.
 * Have a closer look at [Tune docs](https://docs.ray.io/en/latest/tune/index.html) to learn more about other [search algorithms](https://docs.ray.io/en/latest/tune/api_docs/suggestion.html) and [schedulers](https://docs.ray.io/en/latest/tune/api_docs/schedulers.html).
 * Go to the Ray tutorials page to